Answers to your questions about KYC Registry

 How many financial institutions are using this service?

-Over 5,500 financial institutions and more than 60 central banks are using the KYC Registry across more than 200 countries and territories.
-We extended the service to corporate users in December 2019.
+Almost 6,000 financial institutions and more than 60 central banks are using Swift’s KYC Registry across more than 200 countries and territories.
+We extended the service to Swift connected corporates in December 2019.

-The SWIFT community has been instrumental in the development of the KYC Registry.
+The Swift community has been instrumental in the development of the registry.
 Working group members include the institutions listed below:

 - Bank of America Merrill Lynch